a-paxton/dual-conversation-constraints/dual-conversation-constraints.md

 ### Load CRQA parameters

-Let's load in the CRQA parameters specified for the real data and prepare for CRQA.
+Load in the CRQA parameters specified for the real data and prepare the dataset for analysis.

 ```r